AngeloPF69/TestGit/README.md

   Sintax: setFacing(sFacing)
   Returns:  tTurtle.facing
             false - if no parameter was supplied.
-                  - if sFacing is not in facingType.
+                  - if sFacing is not a valid direction.
                   - if sFacing is not a number neither a string.
   ex: setFacing("z+") - Sets tTurtle.facing = 2
       setFacing(1) - sets tTurtle.facing = 1</pre>